Workers’ Compensation in New Hampshire

 New Hampshire workers' compensation insurance

 The State of New Hampshire requires every employer to provide workers’ compensation insurance to their employees.
-This policy covers the cost of medical treatment for work-related injuries.
+This business insurance policy covers the cost of medical treatment for work-related injuries.

 Who needs workers’ comp in New Hampshire?